 The fascination with Marilyn Monroe doesn't end with her

-possessions during life.
+possessions during her professional and private life.
 Many people are also interested in owning something close to her in death.

 Ms. Monroe's bronze grave marker needs to be replaced every so often.
 The millions of hands of fans who visit her grave tend to wipe away the sheen after several years.
 When that happens, the old plaque may be sold, fetching prices up to $450,000, despite never having been touched by the actress.

 That's not the only morbid sale connected to Ms. Monroe's final resting place.
 A $4.6 million transaction occurred in 2009 for the crypt above the star.